 As you begin to experience your emotional pain, remind yourself that there is nothing wrong with you for HAVING this energy within.
 All this emotional pain needs is loving attention and self forgiveness – to be touched with loving compassion without us trying to fix or change it in any way.

-You don’t need to figure out or decide what the story is that is connected to the emotional pain, whether it is something someone said or did or something you said or did.
+You don’t need to figure out the cause or what the story is that is connected to the emotional pain, whether it is something someone said or did or something you said or did.

 If insights come, let them come.